Burst-Statistics/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 3.0.0 =
+* November 11th 2025
+* Fix: compability with unknown plugin, allowing null value in get_timerange_dropdown() on WooCommerce products overview, props @tegid
+* Fix: do not treat www and non www domains as different domains, when detecting multiple domains setup.
+* Fix: remove obsolete slash in loading of goals script, which on some setups causes it to get blocked, props @jhndkrvzc
+* Fix: top bar count did not show the 'k' for thousands, 'M' for millions, etc, only showing 1, instead of 1k.
+* New: increase minimal required versions for PHP to 8.0, for WordPress to 6.4

 = 2.2.9.3 =
 * Fix: some css styling fixed.